TOAST-DOCS/Storage-Object-Storage/en/acl-guide.md

 <html><h1>Unauthorized</h1><p>This server could not verify that you are authorized to access the document you requested.</p></html>
 ```

-When the domain name starting with <code>.</code>is entered as below, reading is permitted to all Referers’ subdomains in specified domains.
+When you enter a domain name starting with <code>.</code>as in the following, all subdomains of the referer for the set domains are authorized to read.

 ```
 $ curl -i -X POST \